Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 Another downside of naturally aspirated engines is their limited torque compared to turbocharged engines.
 Torque is what gives a vehicle its initial push and helps with acceleration, especially at lower speeds.
 Without the assistance of forced induction, naturally aspirated engines may lack the torque needed to provide that extra kick when you put your foot down.
 This can result in a less thrilling driving experience, particularly when trying to overtake or climb steep inclines.

-In conclusion, while naturally aspirated engines have their advantages in terms of simplicity and linear power delivery, they do come with some drawbacks.
-Lower power output and limited torque are two key disadvantages that potential buyers should consider when deciding between a naturally aspirated engine and a turbocharged one.
+In conclusion, while naturally aspirated engines have their in terms of simplicity and linear power delivery, they do come with some drawbacks.
+Lower power output and limited torque are two key that potential buyers should consider when deciding between a naturally aspirated engine and a turbocharged one.
 Ultimately, the choice will depend on your priorities and driving preferences.